Healthdirect Free Australian health advice you can count on.

 You experience symptoms no more than 2 days per week.
 You experience symptoms more than 2 days per week.

 You need your reliever medicine less than 2 days a week (not including when you do exercise).
-You need your reliever medicine more than 2 days a week (not including when you do exercise).
+Your symptoms improve after using your reliever medicine, but you need to use it more than 2 days a week (not including when you do exercise).

 Routine management

-It's very important to keep taking your usual asthma medicine/s while you are pregnant.
-Most asthma medicines are considered safe in pregnancy.
-Talk to your doctor or pharmacist to find out more about your specific medicines.
+Talk to your doctor or pharmacist to find out more about your asthma medicines.

-Continue to follow your personalised asthma action plan.
-Visit your doctor regularly, so they can adjust your asthma action plan if your symptoms change.
+Continue to follow your asthma action plan.
+See your doctor if your asthma symptoms change.
+Your doctor can adjust your asthma action plan to help manage your symptoms.

-If you are having an asthma flare-up ('asthma attack'), it's important to treat it straight away.
-Take your medicines according to the instructions in your asthma action plan.
-See your doctor straight away or go to your local hospital emergency department.
+If you have an asthma attack, also known as a flare-up, it's important to treat it straight away.
+Take your reliever medicine according to the instructions in your asthma action plan.
+See your doctor straight away or go to your local hospital emergency department if your symptoms do not improve after two doses of your reliever medicine.

-You might need to take a short course of steroid tablets, such as prednisolone.
-This is safe in pregnancy.
+You might need to take corticosteroids, such as prednisolone.
+These are safe to take during pregnancy.

 When should I see my doctor?

-See your doctor every 4 weeks during pregnancy to check that your asthma is under control.
+See your doctor every 4 to 6 weeks during pregnancy, to make sure your asthma is well-managed.

 If your breathing is getting worse during pregnancy, see your doctor as soon as possible.
 They can help you work out whether your symptoms are a normal part of pregnancy or related to your asthma.